QuhiQuhihi/QuhiQuhihi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in Fintech(Asset Management) Company as Quantitative Researcher.
+- 🔭 I’m currently working at Fintech(Asset Management) Company as Quantitative Researcher.
-- 🌱 I’m currently learning Reinforcement Learning, Graph, and Causal Learning to apply for finance industry.
+- 🌱 I’m currently interested in Reinforcement Learning and Causal Inference to apply for finance industry.
-- 👯 I’m looking to collaborate on Systematic Decision Making and Data Analytics
+- 👯 I’m looking to collaborate on Sequential Decision Analytics and Causal Inference
 - ⚡ Fun fact: I love boxing and diving.
 Buddies are always welcome.

 - 💬 Ask me about quantitative investment strategy